 New spread bettors are prone to making some very common spread betting mistakes.
-Of course, every trader makes mistakes from time to time, but beginning bettors naturally tend to make more.
+Of course, every trader makes mistakes from time to time, but new traders naturally tend to make more.

 This is especially problematic because of the fact that new spread bettors likely have much less ability:

-(B) to easily recover from a series of losing bets.
+- To easily recover from a series of losing bets

-Therefore, if, as a new spread bettor, you can manage to avoid the most common beginning betting mistakes, that will greatly enhance your chances of being a profitable and successful spread bettor over the long term.
+Therefore, if, as a new spread bettor, you can manage to avoid the most common newcomer mistakes, that will greatly enhance your chances of being a profitable and successful spread bettor over the long term.

-In fact, just being aware that you will be more prone to making mistakes in the beginning of your career as a spread bettor, along with being aware of the most common beginning bettor mistakes, gives you a significant advantage over other novice spread bettors.
+In fact, just being aware that you will be more prone to making mistakes at the beginning of your career as a spread bettor gives you a significant advantage over other novice spread bettors.

 Here are five of the most common spread betting mistakes made by new spread bettors.
 It’s worth noting that these mistakes are common among novice financial traders of any type.

-More than one savvy trader has made the observation that if you can simply manage to avoid losing your betting capital, eventually a solid gold winner that returns you a huge profit will pretty much just fall in your lap.
+More than one savvy trader has made the observation that if you can simply manage to avoid losing your capital, eventually a solid gold winner that returns you a huge profit will come along eventually.

 Unfortunately, by the time such an opportunity to make a huge winning spread bet materialises, many spread bettors new to the game have lost most, or all, of their trading capital, and therefore aren’t in a position to take advantage of the really great opportunity.